Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos

-A study investigating the size of the simulation time step has been undertaken by \citet{Mace_2024, Palubski_2024}.
-As a result, they suggest specific parameter choices for running SIDM simulations.
-But from the points mentioned above it becomes clear that more work is needed to fully understand the capabilities and limitations of state-of-the-art SIDM $N$-body codes.
+Studies investigating the size of the simulation time step have been undertaken by \cite{Mace_2024} and \cite{Palubski_2024}.
+As a result, these authors have suggested specific parameter choices for running SIDM simulations.
+However, from the points mentioned above, it is clear that more work is needed to fully understand the capabilities and limitations of state-of-the-art SIDM $N$-body codes.